19th Christmas

-19th Christmas is the nineteenth novel in the Women's Murder Club novel series (Note: Women's Murder Club: The Trial is sometimes called fifteen and half in this series, which would make 19th Christmas the nineteenth novel in the series in such a case.) by James Patterson and Maxine Paetro.
+19th Christmas is the nineteenth novel in the Women's Murder Club novel series (Note: Women's Murder Club: The Trial is sometimes called fifteen and half in this series, which would make 19th Christmas the nineteenth novel in the series.) by James Patterson and Maxine Paetro.

 Plot

 Christmas is coming upon San Francisco.
 Detective Sgt.
 Lindsay Boxer, her family, and her friends of the Women's Murder Club have much to celebrate.
 Crime is down.
 The courts are slow and the medical examiner's office is quiet.
 Journalist Cindy Thomas is working on a story about the true meaning of Christmas in San Francisco.
 Then a series of crimes and threats of horrific crimes to come put the entire police force into nonstop action.
 At first, all they have is a name, "Loman," behind the threats.
 It takes until Christmas before enough pieces come together to find enough to hope to pinpoint where Loman can be caught.